International Health Club Encourages Students to Explore Global Issues

 Kelly added that the medical mission trip is an opportunity for them to put their classroom learning into real-world practice.
 "Several classes have exposed us to symptoms we may encounter from patients on a day-to-day basis.
 While seeing patients in the villages of Cameroon, we will be able to put our problem-solving skills to the test," she said.

 Both students feel that this experience will foster greater cultural understanding and empathy, essential qualities for effective healthcare.
 “As future providers, we will be exposed to patients from a multitude of cultures, experiences, and livelihoods.
-By seeking experiences like these and seeing different parts of the world, we discover how to learn about different cultures, peoples, and traditions outside of our own," Zach said.
-Elaborating on that thought, Kelly added “Patients want to feel seen, heard, and cared for by a physician who understands them.
+By seeking experiences like these and seeing different parts of the world, we will discover how to learn about different cultures, peoples, and traditions outside of our own," Zach said.
+Elaborating on that thought, Kelly added, “Patients want to feel seen, heard, and cared for by a physician who understands them.
 By building cultural competency, we will expand our ability to care for each of our patients in a more empathetic and holistic manner.”